vicarchive/site/README.md

 I'm tired of Neocities and Carrd restrictions.
 At least I get to learn some HTML and discover that I despise CSS.
 Also the large commit number is because I was directly editing code on here, but after learning that GitPages takes 10 minutes to update I decided to stop abusing GitHub and edit stuff in Aptana Studio 3.
 <br /><br />
 ### Easy stuff (Barely any braincells):
-- Add 'Back to Top' labels for the OC page
 - CSS OC page like the Collection and SSCrossover pages?
   - Depends on whether there is a lot of information on it, probably better just to have it normally done like with images on the top
 - Find a cool font for each text type